isaac884/White-Wine/README.md

 7. **Visualize Data**
    Use the "Chart" page to create scatter plots or histograms of the data.

-## Example Dataset
+## Dataset
-This app is designed to work with datasets like `winequality-white.csv`, which contains columns like acidity, sugar, alcohol, and the target column for wine quality.
+This app is designed to work with datasets like `winequality-white.csv`, which contains columns like acidity, alcohol, and the target column for wine quality.

 ## Libraries
 This project uses the following Python libraries: